 Cope Brothers was one of the first tobacco manufacturers in Britain to employ a female workforce.
 Cope Brothers began to employ women following a factory strike in 1858.
 Female workers proved capable, so the policy was continued until the factory employed around 700 women and girls by 1871, out of a total of 774 employees.

-The Cope Brothers factory was spacious and well-ventilated.
+Cope Brothers operated the largest tobacco factory in Britain by 1870.
+The factory was spacious and well-ventilated.
 Charles Dickens and Emily Faithfull were given tours and reported favourably.
 Shifts were of six to eight hours in duration.
 The girls were generally the daughters of shopkeepers, warehousemen and clerks.

 Cope Brothers employed 1,400 women and girls by 1879.
 The factory ran almost the entirety of one side of Lord Nelson Street by 1882.

 Thomas Cope died in 1884, and left an estate valued at £199,000.

 Cope Brothers was converted into a private limited liability company in 1885.
 It had a capital of £350,000.

 George Cope died in 1888.
 He was succeeded as managing director by his nephew, Thomas Henry Cope (1867 – 1913).

 The regular workforce at the Liverpool factory totalled 1,500 people by 1892, many of them women and girls.
 With four percent of the British tobacco market, Cope Brothers was second only to Wills of Bristol.